Located in Santa Cruz, CA.

 Central California and one to Southern California.

-repairs and upgrades.
+repairs and upgrades, tests.
 It has a clean, current title and registration

 (in my name.)
 I have virtually all the receipts/documentation since